fisheyehq/magento-configurator/README.md

 ### Core Config Data

 After your websites have been correctly set up this is required to set up the core configuration elements for default (global), website level, and store view level.
 The end nodes require a `path` and a `value` which will be set in your Magento's `core_config_data`.
 If you don't know what the path should be, you can find it out by looking at the module's system.xml file or save a page with the configuration from within Magento's admin followed by saving the relevant section in System->Configuration and looking it up within your database's `core_config_data` table.
-The file will require to be in
+Again, YAML file locations must be set in `app/etc/master.yaml`.
-`app/etc/components/config.yaml`.
 You can also find our `config.yaml` file as an example on how to structure the file.

 #### Default
 ```